March 12 2026

 • Brookline Bank (now Beacon Bank) was the biggest SBA loan lender.

-Capital Region small businesses in 2025 received more in financing through the U.S. Small Business Administration’s 7(a) and 504 loan programs in four years.
+Capital Region small businesses in 2025 received the most in financing through the U.S. Small Business Administration’s 7(a) and 504 loan programs in four years.
 And the projected number of jobs supported by those loans reached a nine-year high, according to a Center for Economic Growth (CEG) analysis of SBA data.

 7(a) & 504 Programs

 In 2025, banks financed 216 SBA 7(a) and 504 loans in the eight-county Capital Region, totaling $111.1 million.
-That represented a 26.9 percent increase in inflation-adjusted financing (chained 2017 dollars) and the most since 2021.
-Those loans were projected to support 1,932 – up 5.3 percent from the previous year and the most since 2016.
+That was the greatest amount since 2021.
+Those loans were projected to support 1,932 jobs – the most since 2016.
+Out of that total, $88 million was from the 7(a) program, which supports most business purposes.
+The remaining $23.1 million came from the 504 program, which primarily focuses on fixed asset purchases.

 Largest Loans